 This integrative approach to veterinary medicine is designed to minimize adverse effects, maximize successful treatment outcomes and improve the quality of life.
 Any veterinarian who uses therapies outside of conventional medicine and combines them with conventional medicine is an integrative veterinarian.
 The future of veterinary medicine lies in integration.

 Treating The Whole Body

 Complementary and alternative veterinary medicine therapies may include acupuncture, Chinese herbal medicine, laser therapy, chiropractic, therapeutic nutrition and nutritional supplements.

 All of these therapies treat the whole body.
 This holistic approach means they take the body, mind and spirit into account when formulating a treatment plan.
 Complementary and alternative therapies are designed to stimulate adaptive homeostatic mechanisms in the body and/or provide the body substances by which the body can heal itself.

 - Alternative medicine: used in place of conventional medicine

 - Holistic medicine: generic term for any treatment / therapy session that is intended to treat the individual as a whole

 Animal Handling & Restraint

-We were founded with the philosophy that all patients should be treated with respect, kindness and understanding.
+Mariposa was founded with the philosophy that all patients should be treated with respect, kindness and understanding.
 That means we do our best to make Mariposa Veterinary Wellness Center a safe and happy place for them whenever they step through our doors.
 We see many pets who have a history of fear and even aggression.
 With patience and gentleness, we can often get them comfortable with anything we need to do for them.
 This makes us different from most other veterinary clinics.
 Our goal is cooperation, NOT control!
 We believe this can be done in a safe and rewarding manner, which is why we take our time with “difficult” patients.